dinofizz/todo-api-go/README.md

+🙈 *Note: this repo does not represent my current understanding of what good Go code is - it was the second thing I ever wrote in Go*

 # todo-api-go
 Yet Another ToDo App - I'm using this one to learn how to build web services in Go (and to play with Kubernetes on my Pi Cluster).